ltw-webdesign-1/curriculum/create-online-accounts.md

   - title: "Create your Progressinator account"
     before: |
-      For the Web Dev courses you’ll be watching your progress & getting your grades on a application named Progressinator—instead of in Algonquin’s BrightSpace.
+      For the Web Dev courses you’ll be watching your progress & getting your grades on a application named Progressinator.

       Progressinator connects to Markbot and the Learn the Web website to track your progress and for submitting assignments.

       ![](progress-github.jpg)

-      *Go to [Progressinator](https://progress.learn-the-web.algonquindesign.ca/) and sign in using your GitHub account.*
+      *Go to [Progressinator](https://progress.learntheweb.courses/) and sign in using your GitHub account.*

       You don’t need a unique username & password for signing into Progressinator—it uses your GitHub account as the authentication mechanism.